The site below was a fully working website just moments ago - but new ICANN domain name rules caused this.

 You should check the WHOIS data of your domain names.
 You can check it at whois.com.
 If you have several domain names, then contact us or your registrar.
 We will be able to retrieve a report for hundreds of domain names.
 Take note if the email, phone number or postal address are incorrect and contact your registrar to update these WHOIS data.
 Make sure that your registrar's emails don't end up in your spam filter.

 ICANN's wants to ensure more transparency.
-This is laudable but has backlashed with these registrar verification procedures.
+This is laudable but has backfired with these registrar verification procedures.
 These rules will create inevitable moments of panic for business owners that believe they are set up properly but could face significant downtime regardless.

-This can have grave consequences such as a websites going down or people losing access to their email, as the dns is removed until the link has been validated.
+This can have grave consequences such as a website going down or people losing access to their email, as the dns is removed until the link has been validated.
 In turn this will result in lost revenue, lost productivity and serious stress.

 Additionally it puts an extra burden on domain registrars, which have to ensure that domain registrants are informed and act upon these validation links.